 With Philips Zoom, you can choose to go with the professional system instead of the pen, and it will deliver stronger and faster results.
 So why consider their pen over a treatment at the dentist?
 Sheer affordability.

-The Philips Zoom Whitening Pen usually costs around $23.
+The Philips Zoom Whitening Pen usually costs around $23, but it depends on the dentist.

 $23 is a pretty accessible price point for a whitening treatment.
-Not to mention, each pen comes with about 30 applications, which breaks down to about $0.77 per whitening session.
+Not to mention, each pen comes with about 30 applications, so you get a lot of bang for your buck.
+The price of the Philips Zoom Whitening Pen can vary between dentists and third-party sellers you might find on Amazon.

 Quality of Ingredients